 Feeling Sleepy?
 How to Stay Alert Behind the Wheel

 Many people enjoy an exciting road trip and are eager to arrive at their destination.
 After a fun-filled weekend, the dreaded long drive home may seem less than thrilling.
-Smart drivers know that staying refreshed behind the wheel is vital to their safety and the wellbeing of others on the road.
+Smart drivers know that staying refreshed behind the wheel is vital to their safety and the well-being of others on the road.
 If you are feeling especially tired, it’s wise to postpone your trip to a later time.
-But if you must take a drive while drowsy, here are some tips to help you stay charged and attentive.
+But if you must take a drive while drowsy, here is how to stay alert behind the wheel.

 1. TAKE A POWER NAP BEFORE YOU HEAD OUT

 According to the American Automobile Association (AAA), approximately one in every six deadly traffic accidents is caused by drowsy driving.1 The body has its way of letting us know when we are sleep-deprived.
 If you’re grouchy and experiencing symptoms like watery eyes, yawning and excess blinking, you’re probably not in the best state of mind to begin a long journey behind the wheel.
 If you’re feeling worn out before you even start your drive, consider engaging in 20 to 30 minutes of shut eye first.
 After your power nap, give yourself another 15 minutes or so to fully wake up before hitting the road.

 2. HEY BARISTA, MAKE THAT VANILLA LATTE A TRIPLE, PLEASE

 Caffeine is your best friend when you’re feeling sluggish but need to drive.
 Treat yourself to an extra espresso shot in your cappuccino or make your typical drip coffee a larger size than normal.
 The effects of caffeine work for a couple of hours before the infamous “crash” hits, so don’t be afraid to get a refill mid-way through your trip when you start to feel less energetic.